iSearchat/.github/profile/README.md

 ### Pricing

 🍿 Rabrain offers both free and premium plans to suit your needs.
 Start with our generous free tier to experience the power of an AI-enhanced second brain, with no credit card required.
+For more details, refer to the [pricing page](https://www.rabrain.com/pricing).

 ### Support